Types of Wi‑Fi Routers: The Ultimate Guide

 Key Takeaways

-• 📶 Types of WiFi Routers: Cater to various needs like home use, gaming, business, and outdoor environments.
+• 📶 Types of WiFi Routers: Cater to various needs like home use, gaming, business, travel, 4G/5G backup, and outdoor environments.

-• 💡 WiFi Standards: Wi-Fi 4 to Wi-Fi 7 provide improvements in speed and compatibility.
+• 💡 WiFi Standards: Wi‑Fi 4 to Wi‑Fi 7 bring major gains.
+Wi‑Fi 7 is now Wi‑Fi CERTIFIED 7 and widely available in routers and clients.

-• 🏢 Business Routers: Offer enhanced security, support multiple connections, and robust hardware.
+• 🏢 Business Routers: Offer enhanced security, VLANs, VPNs, and robust hardware; outdoor 6 GHz (AFC) expands campus coverage.

-• ⚙️ Specialized Routers: Designed for gaming, travel, mobile internet (4G/5G), and outdoor use.
+• ⚙️ Specialized Routers: Tailored for gaming, travel, mobile internet (4G/5G), and outdoor links.

 Recommended Routers in this article: